themakers/identity/README.md

-  	//STEP TWO
+  	//STEP 2
-  	idenSvc, err := identity_svc_http.New(idenBackend, cookieName, []identity.Identity{ // Create service by providing  storer from first step, string key for cookie object from context, identity_email.New(),                                                                         // list of identities - there only email identity object
+  	// Create service by providing  storer from first step, string key for cookie object from context,
+  	// list of identities - there only email identity object
+  	// list of verifiers - there password verifier for realizing classical email-password mechanism idenSvc, err := identity_svc_http.New(idenBackend, cookieName, []identity.Identity{ identity_email.New(),
   	},
   		[]identity.Verifier{
-  			verifier_password.New(),                                                                     // list of verifiers - there password verifier for realizing classical email-password mechanism
+  			verifier_password.New(),
   		})
   	if err != nil {
   		panic(err)
   	}

-  	// STEP THREE
+  	// STEP 3
-  	publicIdentityMux, _ := idenSvc.Register() // by calling Register method we get the multiplexer with handling all of identity enpoints
+  	// by calling Register method we get the multiplexer handle all of identity enpoints

+  	publicIdentityMux, _ := idenSvc.Register()

+  	// STEP 4
+  	// we create middleware for converting http auth cookie to Cookie object that realize Cookie interface
-  	var chain = onCookieMiddleware(publicIdentityMux, cookieName)
+  	// for having way to improve it with some capabilities like cryptografy, onCookie data etc. var chain = onCookieMiddleware(publicIdentityMux, cookieName)

+  	// STEP 5
-  	apiMux := http.NewServeMux() // creating the root multiplexer
+  	// creating the root multiplexer for chaining out identity. sometimes we need some other activities, isn't it? apiMux := http.NewServeMux()

-  	apiMux.Handle("/identity/", http.StripPrefix("/identity", publicIdentityMux)) // connecting the identity multiplexer with root multiplexer
+  	// connecting the identity multiplexer with root multiplexer apiMux.Handle("/identity/", http.StripPrefix("/identity", publicIdentityMux))

+  	// STEP 6
+  	// SERVE INCOMING CONNECTIONS
   	server := &http.Server{
   		Handler: chain,
   		Addr: ":8080",